Institute of Advanced Study, Durham University: Management

-Mission
+Activities

-The goal of the IAS, in the university's own words, is to 'offer world-leading researchers a unique space for transformative reflection in and beyond individual disciplines'.
+IAS activity is based around research projects across the sciences, social sciences, business and humanities.
+These projects are chosen to provide an interdisciplinary perspective on important questions.
 Fellows selected by the university advance their own research, engage with academic departments, deliver public lectures and seminars, and contribute to research projects across the university.

-IAS activity is based around research projects across the Sciences, Social Sciences, Business and Humanities.
-These projects are chosen to provide an interdisciplinary perspective on important questions.
-For the inaugural theme in 2006–2007 the university selected the "Legacy of Darwin" as a way of exploring the impact of Darwinian thought on multiple academic subjects.
-Since 2019 the Institute no longer runs annual themes, but instead supports major projects, and smaller development projects, across disciplines at Durham University.
-Some Fellows are associated with these projects, whilst others remain welcome to come to Durham through an open competition.
-In this way, the Institute aims to help support, develop, and grow ideas across Durham University which offer novel perspectives on important topics.
+Prior to 2018/19, the institute had an annual theme for its activities, beginning with the "Legacy of Darwin" in 2006/07 as a way of exploring the impact of Darwinian thought on multiple academic subjects.
+Since 2018/19, the institute has instead supported major projects, and smaller development projects, across disciplines at Durham University.
+Some fellows are associated with these projects, whilst others remain welcome to come to Durham through an open competition.
+In this way, the institute aims to help support, develop, and grow ideas across Durham University which offer novel perspectives on important topics.